In-house vs. Unified API vs. Embedded iPaaS: What to Choose in 2026

 In-house development can make financial sense in specific situations:

-- You need fewer than 5 integrations, and they're deeply embedded in your core product logic.
+• You need fewer than 5 integrations, and they are deeply embedded in your core product logic.

 When to Choose Embedded iPaaS Over In-House Development

-The comparison table and cost analysis above paint a clear picture, but the decision isn't always purely financial.
-Here are the specific situations where an embedded iPaaS is the right call—and a few where it's not.
+The comparison table and cost analysis above paint a clear picture, but the decision is not always purely financial.
+Here are the specific situations where an embedded iPaaS is the right call, and a few where it is not.

 Choose embedded iPaaS when: